adobe/aepsdk-roku/sample/simple-videoplayer-channel/README.md

 ## Send XDM data to the Adobe Edge Network

-You can now use the `sendEdgeEvent` API to send XDM data to the Adobe Edge Network.
+You can now use the `sendEvent` API to send XDM data to the Adobe Edge Network.